Federal Financial Aid Resources

 - NSLDS Students can access their federal loan and Pell Grant history on this Department of Education website.
 Log in with your FAFSA PIN to view your detailed loan history, repayment status, outstanding balances, and contact information for your lenders/servicers.

 - Student Aid on the Web: The U.S. Department of Education's Official guide to Federal Student Aid programs, including grants, loans, and work-study.

 General Financial Aid Resources

-Financial Aid Glossary: Learn the meaning of all those Financial Aid-related abbreviations!
+- Financial Aid Glossary: Learn the meaning of all those financial aid abbreviations!

-Mint This powerful, free personal finance tool (lauded by Kiplinger and Money magazine) can help you create a budget and track your spending.
+- Mint: This free personal finance tool (lauded by Kiplinger and Money magazine) can help you create a budget and track your spending.
 Sign up to be alerted when your bills are due or if you have exceeded your budget.

-The FICO Score Estimator at Bankrate.com provides a FICO score range.
-The tool asks 10 questions about your credit situation to come up with a score range, and doesn't require any identifying information.
+- FICO Score Estimator: Provides a FICO score range from Bankrate.com.
+Asks 10 questions about your credit situation to come up with a score range and doesn't require any identifying information.

 - The National Foundation for Credit Counseling: The nation’s largest and longest serving national nonprofit credit counseling network.
 NFCC also offers a website, DebtAdvice.org which helps consumers understand the wise use of credit and locate a counselor if they need assistance.